-1Behold, a man of God came out of Judah to Bethel by the word of Yahweh, and Jeroboam was standing by the altar to turn incense into smoke-perfume.
+1And behold, a man of God came out of Judah to Bethel by the word of Yahweh, and Jeroboam was standing by the altar to burn incense.

-3And he gave a sign the same day, saying, “This is the sign that Yahweh has spoken: Behold, the altar will be split apart and the ashes that are on it will be poured out.”
+3And he gave a sign the same day, saying, “This is the sign that Yahweh has spoken: Behold, the altar will be split apart and the ash-heap that is on it will be spilled out.”

-4And it came to pass when the king heard the saying that the man of God had cried out against the altar in Bethel, that Jeroboam put out his hand from the altar, saying, “Seize him!”
-But his hand, which he put out against him, dried up so that he could not draw it back to himself.
+4And when the king heard the words that the man of God had cried out against the altar in Bethel, that Jeroboam stretched out his hand from the altar, saying, “Seize him!”
+But his hand, which he stretched out against him, dried up so that he could not bring it back to himself.

-5Also, the altar was split apart and the ashes poured out from the altar according to the sign that the man of God had given by the word of Yahweh.
+5Also, the altar was split apart and the ash-heap spilled out from the altar according to the sign that the man of God had given by the word of Yahweh.

-So the man of God entreated Yahweh, and the king’s hand was restored to him again and became as it was before.
+6Then the king answered and said to the man of God, “Please appease the face of Yahweh your God and pray for me that my hand may be restored to me again.”
+So the man of God appeased the face of Yahweh, and the king’s hand was restored to him again and became as it was before.

-9for so I was commanded this by the word of Yahweh, saying, ‘You must eat no bread, nor drink water, nor return by the road that you came.’”
+9for this is what I was commanded by the word of Yahweh, saying, ‘You must not eat bread, nor drink water, nor return by the road on which you came.’”

 10So he went on another road and did not return by the road on which he came to Bethel.